I love to can…

 Relish was an easy way to save vegetables and the combinations were limitless.
-This corn relish is a little similar to a relish called “End Of The Garden Relish” where you pretty much took everything that was left in the garden and combined it together.
+This Corn Relish recipe is a little similar to a relish called “End Of The Garden Relish” where you pretty much took everything that was left in the garden and combined it together.
 I customized this recipe for my own tastes and you can do that, too.
 Just know that as you add or take away you will end up with more or less in terms of quantity to can.

 Now for those of you who say “I wish I could can” I want you to know that you ABSOLUTELY can!
 Canning is simple as can be, so don’t be intimidated by it.
 Folks have been doing it for countless generations and there is absolutely no reason why you can’t, too.
 You don’t even need any special equipment, other than the jars and lids.
 I don’t even own a canner, I just use a big old pot lined with a dish towel to keep my jars from clinking together while they are boiling.
 I did a full tutorial on this a year or so ago with step by step photos and even a little video to start it out so click here to go visit that and can away!